What are mutual wills? And what to do when a mutual will dispute arises.

-The courts have recently revisited the often controversial and misunderstood area of mutual Wills.
-It would therefore seem an ideal time to review the principles that are generally applicable:-
+The courts have recently revisited the often controversial and misunderstood area of mutual will.
+But what are mutual wills?
+We review the principles that are generally applicable to them:-

-- They are made pursuant to an agreement between the parties to make Wills in those terms and, crucially, not to revoke them without everyone’s consent.
+- Mutual wills are made pursuant to an agreement between the parties to make wills in those terms and, crucially, not to revoke them without everyone’s agreement;

-- The agreement to make them must amount to a contractual relationship that the Wills shall be irrevocable.
-It is not enough simply for there to be a desire or an expectation of such, or even a common intention.
+- The agreement to make mutual wills must amount to a contractual relationship that those wills shall be irrevocable.
+It is not enough simply for there to be a desire or an expectation of such, or even a common intention;

-- They should not be confused with mirror Wills.
-Execution of mirror Wills shall not imply an agreement for mutual Wills.
+- They should not be confused with mirror wills.
+Execution of mirror wills does not imply an agreement for mutual wills;

-- It is not a requirement that the second testator obtains a personal benefit under the Will of the other testator.
+- It is not a legal requirement that the second testator obtains a personal benefit under the will of the other testator;

-- A mutual Will agreement can apply to part only of the residuary estate and be written or oral.
+- The agreement can apply to part only of the residuary estate and be written or oral; and

-- The existence of the mutual Wills agreement must be evidenced clearly and satisfactorily.
+- The existence of the agreement must be evidenced clearly and satisfactorily.

 If a dispute arises in connection with a mutual Will then it is important to seek specialist legal advice as the law governing this area is highly technical.
 We deal with will disputes on a national basis and can often work on a no win, no fee basis.